A look at some of the advantages and disadvantages of hosting a major sporting event.

 5. Higher taxes to pay cost

-Some cities have seen an increase in tax post games to finance a loss making sporting event.
+Some cities have seen an increase in tax post games to finance a loss of putting on the sporting event.
 The post-games cost of London is uncertain.
 (BBC link) This increase in cost has made hosting the Olympics less politically popular.

 Should a country like the UK be hosting a major event with a large national debt?